 "How to Generate Advertising Revenue for Digital Signage" - Susan M. Danaher | Christina Radigan | Fred Schonenberg | Daniel Wilkins

 4:00pm - 5:00pm

 A panel stacked with industry veterans from both sides of the table will come together for a candid conversation on how to “sell” digital signage to marketers.
 Discover how agencies evaluate digital signage and the parameters by which they assign media value to a network or sign display.
 Learn what agencies and advertisers require in order to buy advertising space on a network and advice on how to best pitch it to them.
 You will also hear from network operators that have had successes in “selling into agencies.”
 Discover what works and what doesn’t!

-Before joining Adspace as executive vice president, chief revenue officer, Susan Danaher took the helm at the Digital Place-based Advertising Association (DPAA) in September 2010.
-She brought to the DPAA a unique blend of agency experience (in research, planning and buying), an understanding of how to grow a medium from her work in cable television during its formative years, and experience at a VC-backed, entrepreneurial digital out-of-home company (Reactrix).
-She has put all these skills to work in helping to build the DPAA's membership base while significantly raising the profile of the digital place-based industry as a whole.
+Susan Danaher took the helm as EVP/CRO at Adspace Networks in April of 2013.
+She brought to Adspace a unique industry perspective from her time as the DPAA President/CEO.
+Danaher has a blend of agency experience (in research, planning and buying), an understanding of how to grow a medium from her work in cable television during its formative years, as well as experience at a VC-backed, entrepreneurial digital out-of-home company (Reactrix). he has put all of these skills to work in leading Adspace Networks’ sales team, and driving incremental revenue in 2013.